 Everyone loves to capture unforgettable moments with their smartphone or digital camera, but openly sharing your favorite photos can be a pain.
 Few want to take time out of their day to have personal photos printed in that dusty “Photo Center” corner of your local pharmacy, and the high cost of photo paper and ink makes printing them at home fairly expensive.

-We’ve found that a digital photo frame is an excellent solution for a number of reasons: all of your favorite photos are on display where everyone can see them, swapping them out for new pictures is incredibly easy, and a nice digital frame will pay for itself in no time.
-After uploading our own images to a few models, we’re happy to explain what you should look for when buying a digital photo frame.
+A digital photo frame is an excellent solution for a number of reasons: all of your favorite photos are on display where everyone can see them, and swapping them out for new pictures is incredibly easy.
+A nice digital frame will pay for itself in no time.

 A digital photo frame is a 21st-century take on the standard photo frame.
 In essence, it's a small screen surrounded by a frame that can store and display digital photographs.